Pridecraft-Studios/joy/README.md

 # Licensing

-Joy is split between multiple licenses depending on what you're looking at.
+Joy is split between multiple licenses depending on what part you're looking at.
-Please read carefully; this affects how you may be able to use Joy's sources.
+Please read carefully; this affects how you will be able to use Joy's sources.

 [The full information can be found here.][LICENSE]